-The analysis is based on the assumption that the volatility percentage applied in the valuation model increased/decreased by 3% with all other variables held constant.
+The analysis is based on the assumption that the volatility percentage applied in the valuation model increased/decreased by 5% with all other variables held constant.
+The prior year volatility percentage applied was 3%.
+Due to the increased volatility in the MTN share price during the year a decision was made to apply a 5% volatility percentage on the current year to better understand the sensitivities around this variable.